spiral/docs/views/native.md

 # Views - Plain PHP
 You can use plain php files as your views without any compilation or cache layer.
-This engine is enabled by default and available in Web application skeleton.
+This engine enabled by default and available in the Web application skeleton.

 ## Create view
 To create plain PHP view simply put file with `.php` extension into `views` directory.
 Template can be rendered by it's